 Adam Pearson, Ph.D.
 [CV]

 Adam Pearson is an assistant professor of psychology at Pomona College and member of the graduate faculty in the Division of Behavioral and Organizational Sciences at Claremont Graduate University.
 He received a B.S. in Biology from Cornell University and his Ph.D. in Social Psychology from Yale University.
-His research examines how people navigate diverse environments, with a particular interest in the role of non-conscious processes in social perception and communication.
-At Pomona, he teaches Introductory Psychology, Social Psychology, and Research Methods, and seminars on contemporary prejudice and writing in psychology.
-When not pondering sources of intergroup conflict, he can be found enjoying Southern Cal craft beers and searching for new york-style pizza. email: adam.pearson (at) pomona.edu
+His research explores how people think about and navigate diversity, with a particular interest in the role of nonconscious processes in social interaction and perception.
+He teaches introductory psychology, social psychology, research methods, and seminars on contemporary prejudice and writing in psychology.
+When not pondering sources of intergroup conflict, he can be found enjoying craft beers and searching for new york-style pizza. email: adam.pearson (at) pomona.edu

 Madeleine DeMeules is a senior from Minneapolis, MN, and is the SCI Lab Coordinator.
 She is double majoring in psychology and spanish at Pomona College.
 After Pomona, Maddy is considering both teaching and research as possible career options.

 Kristin Brikmanis is a senior at Pomona College majoring in psychology and minoring in biology and recently returned from studying in Prague.
 After globe-trotting, she plans to attend either medical school or pursue a career in research.